SulmanK/concept_visualizer/Design/Setup.md

 - Poulate the secrets in vercel
 - Update the vercel.json (with the new ip)
 - Commit the changes for CI/CD

+# Frontend Monitoring Setup

+After setting up the basic infrastructure, you should configure frontend monitoring to ensure the availability of your Vercel-deployed frontend:

+1. **Run Terraform Apply:**

+   - The frontend monitoring is implemented in Terraform and will create:
+     - An uptime check targeting your frontend URL
+     - An alert policy that triggers if the frontend is unavailable
+   - Run `scripts/gcp_apply.sh` to create these resources

+2. **Configure GitHub Secrets:**

+   - After running Terraform, note the `Frontend Uptime Check ID` output
+   - Add these secrets to your GitHub repository:
+     - `VERCEL_TOKEN`: Your Vercel Personal Access Token (from Vercel Dashboard > Account Settings > Tokens)
+     - `VERCEL_ORG_ID`: Your Vercel Organization/Team ID (if applicable)
+     - `VERCEL_PROJECT_ID_DEV`: The Vercel Project ID for your develop branch deployments
+     - `VERCEL_PROJECT_ID_PROD`: The Vercel Project ID for your main branch deployments
+     - `DEV_FRONTEND_UPTIME_CHECK_CONFIG_ID`: The Frontend Uptime Check ID for the dev environment
+     - `PROD_FRONTEND_UPTIME_CHECK_CONFIG_ID`: The Frontend Uptime Check ID for the prod environment

+3. **How it Works:**

+   - The deployment workflow (`deploy_backend.yml`) now includes steps to:
+     - Query the Vercel API to find the latest deployment URL for the current branch
+     - Update the GCP Uptime Check to monitor that specific URL
+   - This ensures your monitoring always targets the latest version of your frontend
+   - Alerts will be sent to the configured email address if the frontend becomes unavailable

+4. **Troubleshooting:**
+   - If the workflow fails to update the monitoring URL, you can manually update it in the GCP Console
+   - Go to GCP Monitoring > Uptime Checks > Select the frontend uptime check
+   - Update the hostname to match your latest Vercel deployment URL